h5py/h5py/docs/source/intro/quick.rst

     True
     >>> del f['MyDataset']

-As a safety feature, you can't create an object with a pre-existing name;
+Unlike dictionaries, you can't create an object with a pre-existing name;
 you have to manually delete the existing object first::

     >>> grp = f.create_group("NewGroup")